socrata/socrata-py/README.md

 configuration_name = "cool-dataset-config"
 view_id = view.attributes['id']

-# Now later, if we want to lookup that config and use it to import a file,
+# Now later, if we want to use that config to update our view, we just need the view and the configuration_name
-# we can do so
 (ok, view) = publishing.views.lookup(view_id) # View will be the view we are updating with the new data

 with open('updated-cool-dataset.csv', 'rb') as my_file: